samiranrl/Carrom_rl/README.md

 The goal of doubles is to design an agent, that wins against an opponent in a game of carrom, adhering to the following rules:

 - The player to start/break must target white coins only.
 The other player must target black.
 Players' score increases by 1 if they pocket their own coin.
+- You cannot pocket the queen unless you have pocketed another coin.
-- You get to strike in alternate turns unless you pocket the queen(see below)
+- You get to strike in alternate turns unless you pocket the queen(see below)[Will be changed]
 - If the player pockets the opponent's coin, it counts as a foul.
 All coins pocketed that turn are kept in the center, and the score does not increase.
 - If all the coins are pocketed except the queen, the other player wins the match.
 - If you manage to pocket all of your own coins, and the opponent pockets and covers the queen, you win the match.